Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 - It should be the only H1 heading on the page

 Regarding the last two points, a good theme will output the page title wrapped in H1 heading tags.
-If your theme does not, then reach out to your theme developers regarding this or consider using a different theme or contact us for help with making your theme SEO optimized.
+If your theme does not, then reach out to your theme developers regarding this or consider using a different theme.

 3. SEO Titles